8 Fascinating Chemical Differences Between Smoking Weed Vs. Vaping Weed

 First, it's important to mention that although we know that smoking is bad for someone's health — and that cannabis smoke still does contain carcinogenic chemicals — research has found that cannabis smoke doesn't have the same negative effects as tobacco smoke when it comes to emphysema or lung cancer, although research on this is still ongoing.
 Additionally, there are two primary ways of vaping that currently exist: vaping ground flower (the whole cannabis plant) and vaping cannabis oil.

-"In the US, we know relatively little about the way that cannabis consumption habits affect health, due to the Schedule I status of cannabis and lack of research that has been permitted over the years," Dr. Juli Crockett, director of compliance at MMLG, a consulting resource for cannabis licensing and compliance, tells Bustle.
+"In the U.S., we know relatively little about the way that cannabis consumption habits affect health, due to the Schedule I status of cannabis and lack of research that has been permitted over the years," Dr. Juli Crockett, director of compliance at MMLG, a consulting resource for cannabis licensing and compliance, tells Bustle.
 "So much of the body of evidence for effects is anecdotal and based on personal experience, and these testimonials are in no small part what has been pushing legislation forward in expanding access to patients and adult-use consumers, alike."

-Although vaping and smoking something may have similar hallucinatory effects given the THC content of the marijuana, there are some differences in how they will affect a person's body overall.
+Although vaping and smoking something affect your brain and may have similar hallucinatory effects given the THC content of the marijuana, there are some differences in how they will affect a person's body overall.
 But it is important to note that research is still inconclusive as to whether or not vaping is the "safest" option for someone who is looking to smoke.
 Here are eight fascinating differences between smoking weed and vaping weed.

 1. Smoking Burns Plant Matter While Vaping Boils Off The Essential Oils and Cannabinoids

 To begin, smoking burns the entire plant.
 This turns the different cannabinoid, terpenes and other chemical compounds into an inhalable vapor.
-"All of them acting together produce what’s called the entourage effect, which means that the combination of all of them working together is more effective than if you were to consume each of them in isolation," chief medical officer Dr. Perry Solomon of HelloMD, a digital healthcare platform for the cannabis industry, tells Bustle.
+"All of them acting together produce what’s called marijuana's entourage effect, which means that the combination of all of them working together is more effective than if you were to consume each of them in isolation," chief medical officer Dr. Perry Solomon of HelloMD, a digital healthcare platform for the cannabis industry, tells Bustle.
 Vaporization involves heating the flower material to a temperature that boils off the essential oils and cannabinoids for inhalation without creating combustion, says Dr. Solomon.

 When someone vapes an oil, they might be inhaling whatever parts of the plant that the manufacturer has decided to put into that oil.
 The effects of smoking and vaping can be similar, but the amount of psychoactivity and other effects that result from either method of use depends on the amount of THC and CBD that each contains, says Dr. Solomon.